lruepke/HTF_lecture/Summer2022/source/lectures/L05/Exercise2.rst

 Exercise 2: Fluxibility and Tvent
 =================================

-Before going into more details, let's have a closer into the case we explored last week.
+Before going into more detail, let's have a closer into the case we explored last week.

     * Load the homogeneous or layered case with constant
     * Use the paraview calculator to create a new variable T_Celsius (by doing T_Celsius = T - 273.15)